luanpersini/vidly-server-nestjs-ts/docs/knowledge-base/base-repository.md

 ## 3 - Create a Module to test your Base Repository Abstract Class

-Since you cant instantiate an abstract class, you need to create a repository to test it.
+Since you cant instantiate an abstract class, you need to create a repository extendint the base class to test it.
 To do so, create an module with a DTO, a Model, a Module and a Repository.

 - base-repository-sequelize.repository.ts